Welcome to Wopular's coverage of Software, Cell Phone App.

-Software, Cell Phone App | featured news
+Software, Cell Phone App that have been featured on main sections

 Facebook's Home app for Android phones has been downloaded more than 500,000 times from the Google Play store since its release on 4 April.
 But it has received mixed reviews from users, with an average rating of 2.2 out of five stars.